 The First Visit

-Dr. Whitfield follows and abides by the guidelines provided by the American Academy of Pediatric Dentistry.
-He recommends that children experience their first dental visit by no later than their 1st birthday or six months after their first tooth erupts.
-Dr. Whitfield will discuss the importance of caring for and preventing dental disease through topics such as oral hygiene and proper nutrition.
-He will discuss growth of your child, dental development, and any associated oral habits.
+Dr. Whitfield & Dr. Eckroat follow and abide by the guidelines provided by the American Academy of Pediatric Dentistry.
+We recommend that children experience their first dental visit by no later than their 1st birthday or six months after their first tooth erupts.
+Our doctors will discuss the importance of caring for and preventing dental disease through topics such as oral hygiene and proper nutrition and will discuss growth of your child, dental development, and any associated oral habits.

 The parent or legal guardian must accompany the child to the first visit so they can detail accurate and appropriate medical and dental information.